actions-marketplace-validations/sepulsa_push_then_pr/readme.md

-# Push and PR to Other Repo
+# Push Then PR to Other Repo

 Sample github action workflow file.